 In this ‘Part 2’, we’ll be investigating how and why Paul came to make that statement to those believers in Rome; the ‘context‘ of his discourse.

 Before we do that though, I recommend that you take the time to read ‘What is Truth?’, before going any further in this study.
 It will explain the context of the last 14 verses of Romans chapter 1, and the first 12 verses of chapter 2.
-In those verses, Paul teaches how God feels about unrighteousness, and how at the end of days he will judge the unrighteous according to ‘truth’.
+In those verses, Paul teaches how God feels about unrighteousness, and how at the end of days he will judge according to ‘truth’.
 He then warns the believers in Rome that they should be mindful of their own deeds because they also know “that the judgment of God is according to truth”.
-Paul teaches that God will recompense to each one according to their works; for good deeds the reward is eternal life, and for those who do not obey the ‘truth’, wrath and fury (Rom.
+Paul teaches that God will recompense to everyone according to their works; for good deeds the reward is eternal life, and for those who do not obey the ‘truth’, wrath and fury (Rom.
 2:6-10).

 Having that understanding regarding the forthcoming judgement of God, we now continue with this ‘Part 2’.
 Paul proceeds to expose the hypocrisy of those Christians in Rome.
 This is the context of Romans Chapter 2; Paul rebuking the believers in Rome who were brought up with an understanding of the Law of Moses but were not practicing what they preached.